bossanova808/CraftAnsible/README.md

     git push origin --tags
     git branch -d hotfix-whatever

+Push the tagged git version to production:

+    ./production.sh run/deploy-git --git_version="V1.4.1"

 Push the dev db which is now the production db plus the local changes

     ./production.sh run/deploy-dev-db

-Push the tagged git version to production:

-    ./production.sh run/deploy-git --git_version="V1.4.1"

-Disable maintenance mode and make it all live again:

-    ./production.sh run/maintenance-disable.yaml
+(...this will aslo take your site out of maintenance mode since you pulled the DB just before enabling maintenance mode)